emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 data.
 At the same time, the innovation architecture allows for servicing a large portion of data, which cannot be dedicated to solutions with limited scalability.

-### Elasticsearch ##
+### Data Node ##

-Elasticsearch is a NoSQL database solution that is the heart of our system.
-Text information sent to the system, application, and system logs are processed by Logstash filters and directed to Elasticsearch.
+Data Node is a NoSQL database solution that is the heart of our system.
+Text information sent to the system, application, and system logs are processed by Network Probe filters and directed to Data Node.
 This storage environment creates, based on the received data, their respective layout in a binary form, called a data index.
-The Index is kept on Elasticsearch nodes, implementing the appropriate assumptions from the configuration, such as:
+The Index is kept on Data Nodes, implementing the appropriate assumptions from the configuration, such as:

 - Replication index between nodes,
 - Distribution index between nodes.

-The Elasticsearch environment consists of nodes:
+The Data Node environment consists of nodes:

 - Data node - responsible for storing documents in indexes,
 - Master node - responsible for the supervision of nodes,
 - Client node - responsible for cooperation with the client.

-Data, Master, and Client elements are found even in the smallest Elasticsearch installations, therefore often the environment is referred to as a cluster, regardless of the number of nodes configured.
-Within the cluster, Elasticsearch decides which data portions are held on a specific node.
+Data, Master, and Client elements are found even in the smallest Logserver installations, therefore often the environment is referred to as a cluster, regardless of the number of nodes configured.
+Within the cluster, master Data Node decides which data portions are held on a specific node.

 Index layout, their name, and set of fields are arbitrary and depend on the form of system usage.
 It is common practice to put data of a